 Blocked shower drains are among the most common problems around the home for West Australian residents.
 Chances are, you've experienced a blocked shower drain at some point in your life, and you likely will again in the future.

 Just because your drain isn't working properly doesn't necessarily mean that you need to call a plumber right away.
 In many cases, you can fix the blocked shower drain issues yourself using things you probably already have around the house.
 However, if it’s a more serious issue causing a block in your shower drain, contact a licenced plumber now.

-Strands of your hair fall out a go down the drain as you’re showing.
+When you shower, it’s inevitable that strands of your hair will fall out and go down the drain.
 All that hair can accumulate in your pipes, forming a blockage over time.
 This problem is more common among those who have long hair, though it can affect just about anyone.
-When it comes to blocked shower drains, hair build-up is the most common cause.
+When it comes to blocked shower drains, hair build-up is one of the most common causes.

 Fortunately, it's also the easiest to fix.